-The Alert Response Level under the Government's Preparedness Plan for Influenza Pandemic is activated
+The Serious Response Level under the Government's Preparedness Plan for Influenza Pandemic is activated

 Influenza (flu) is an acute illness of the respiratory tract caused by influenza viruses.
 In Hong Kong, it is usually more common in periods from January to March and from July to August.